Scramjet911/Blog/_posts/2022-09-10-hackathon.md

 </p>
 <p style="font-size: medium;">The actual backend 😜</p>

+I took up this task.
+My aim was to make a single endpoint with input as a list of strings and the output being the sentiment analysis (Good/Bad score) and offensive segments score of the input strings.
 #### Environment Setup
 Before starting with the model selection, inference setup etc, we need to setup the docker environment.
-For that I made a docker compose container, since using it is easier than remembering the docker commands to run and build....
+For that I made a docker compose container, since using it is easier than remembering the docker commands to run and build.
+The docker compose is a simple setup since we have a single service -
 <p style="font-size: medium; margin-bottom:4px; color: wheat;">docker-compose.yml</p>
 ```yml
 version: "3.3"